hpatches/hpatches-benchmark/benchmarks/classification/README.md

 they are not food for imbalanced datasets [3].

-# Pair files description
+## Pairs files

 We provide 4 files with ground truth pairs for patch pair classification.

 E.g. the files for the test set are
 ``` bash